jessicazhu06/Sales-Prediction-for-Germany-Drug-Stores/README.md

    - Merged store information with sales data

 2. Exploratory Data Analysis (EDA)
-   - Analyzed sales patterns across different store types
+   - Analysed sales patterns across different store types
    - Investigated the impact of promotions and holidays on sales
    - Examined the relationship between competition and sales